gleam-lang/website/cheatsheets/gleam-for-php-users.md

 #### PHP

 PHP features ways to load arbitrary PHP code: `require`, `include` and autoload such as `spl_autoload_register`.
-Once class pathes are known and registered for autoloading, they can brought into the scope of a file by using the `use`statement which is part of PHP's namespacing.
+Once class paths are known and registered for autoloading, they can brought into the scope of a file by using the `use`statement which is part of PHP's namespacing.
 Also see <https://www.php-fig.org/psr/psr-4/>.